praveenkumarsrinivasan/kmg/example.md

 ### Multi-Domain vs Multi-Dimension Queries

 - All Multi-Domain queries are Multi-Dimensional in nature
-- Multi-Dimensional queries that span <span style="color:maroon">more than one domain</span> are Multi-Domain queries
+- Multi-Dimensional queries that span <span style="color:yellow">more than one domain</span> are Multi-Domain queries
-- Multi-Dimensional queries that span <span style="color:maroon">single domain</span> are not Multi-Domain queries
+- Multi-Dimensional queries that span <span style="color:yellow">single domain</span> are not Multi-Domain queries

 -----